ofasgard/CalzoneBlog/blogs/mimikatz-frida-part-2.md

 } KIWI_MSV1_0_LIST_63, *PKIWI_MSV1_0_LIST_63;
 ```

+That's an intimidating struct!
+Don't worry, we won't need all of it.
 Looking at this data structure, we can see that the first order of business will be to enumerate the address of each cached session.
 The *Flink* variable, a pointer to the next element in the list, is the very first element, so this is an easy job:

 ```javascript
 function getLogonSessions(ptr, max) {